 Causes of a Tailor’s Bunion

-- Shoe modifications.
-Choose wide shoes, and avoid those with pointed toes
+- Shoe modifications .
+Choose wide shoes, and avoid those with pointed toes or high heels.

 - Padding.
 Pads placed around the area may help reduce pain.